Jan Einhoff

 Details

-Abstract: In this article, I propose a novel combination of sequence and age-period-cohort analysis to study retirement entries in Europe.
-Based on data from the SHARE, sequence analysis is first used to extract and cluster sub-sequences that end in full retirement, which are then used in an age-period-interaction framework to disentangle the contributions of age, periods and cohorts to the changing prevalence of each cluster.
+Abstract: In this article, I propose a novel combination of sequence and age-period-cohort analysis to study retirement entries in Germany.
+Based on extensive register data from the German Pension Fund, sequence analysis is first used to extract and cluster sub-sequences that end in full retirement, which are then used in an age-period-interaction framework to disentangle the contributions of age, periods and cohorts to the changing prevalence of each cluster.
 I highlight the benefits of the approach over standard sequence analysis, including a clearer separation of timing and sequencing, larger and more homogenous clusters, and the option to consider time-varying covariates.
-Preliminary findings indicate a trend towards more diversity in retirement entries.
 More generally, the approach presented in the article has many applications in demographic research where age, period and cohort effects may bring about joint but distinct changes in life course transitions.